laurilehmijoki/unistack/index.md

 # Unistack

-Unistack is a starter kit for building web applications.
+Unistack is a starter kit for building web applications with Node.js, React and Bacon.js.

 ## Features